-- An interactive query service that makes it easy to analyze data directly in S3 using standard SQL.
+- An interactive query service that makes it easy to analyze data directly in Amazon S3 and other data sources using SQL.

 Features